TICINO TREKS

 • Annapurna Conservation Area Permit (ACAP)

-• Good physical condition required for glacier walking and long ascents/descents.
+• Good physical fitness essential for glacier travel and long ascents and descents

-• This is a fully supported camping trek with no lodges beyond early stages.
+• This is a fully supported camping trek with no lodge facilities beyond early sections

-• Includes acclimatization day at Dhaulagiri Base Camp.
+• Includes an acclimatization day at Dhaulagiri Base Camp

-• Gradual altitude gain is designed into the itinerary to reduce AMS risk.
+• Gradual altitude gain is built into the itinerary to reduce the risk of altitude-related illness

 Itineraries